 - Assist with preparation of interpretative material and site signs

 - Assist with aspects of grazing, including fencing, moving cattle and stock checking

 - Plan guided walks including the opportunity to develop and lead your own walk for colleagues and/or public

 How to apply

-We take up to three trainees each year and ask applicants to complete a form detailing previous experience, qualifications and the personal qualities which make you suitable for the position.
+We take up to two trainees twice a year in April and again in September.
+We ask applicants to complete an application form detailing previous experience, qualifications and the personal qualities which make you suitable for the position and then interview candidates.